 Our guidelines to

-The procedures listed below do not now meet the standards of evidence required for us to routinely fund them for our members.
-We are writing to all of our consultants to inform them of our latest funding guidelines and current evidence base.
+The procedures listed below do not meet the standards of evidence required for us to routinely fund them for our members under the terms of their policies.
+We’ve included summaries of selected research and suggested alternatives.

 Systematic reviews make a recommendation against the use of arthroscopy in most patients with degenerative knee disease, knee pain or meniscal tear (1, 2, 3).